[Developers]

 During an active emergency, dispatchers route calls and messages through Twilio, then a department switches carriers to VoIP.ms for cost reasons, and suddenly every integration breaks.
 The Multi-Provider Omnichannel Messaging module unifies SMS, MMS, WhatsApp, RCS, and Signal messaging behind a single, portable provider adapter.
 Organisations swap carriers without rewriting dispatch logic; inbound callbacks route automatically to the right tenant; tenant credentials move with the organisation, not baked into platform settings.

-The module provides a vendor-agnostic messaging dispatch layer that normalises all carriers onto one interface.
-Every provider (Twilio, VoIP.ms, Signal) implements the same MessagingProviderAdapter contract: send an outbound message, verify inbound webhook signatures, normalise inbound payloads.
-Conversations and message history layer on top, tracking unread counts, starred messages, and last message content.
+The module provides a vendor-agnostic messaging dispatch layer that normalises carriers and secure messaging providers behind one governed workflow.
+Each provider connection supports outbound delivery, inbound verification, and message normalisation.
+Conversations and message history layer on top, tracking unread counts, starred messages, and last message content without exposing provider-specific payloads to dispatch users.

 Key Features#